-- Funding (Project) Period/Obligation Deadline (10/01/2019 -09/30/2022).
-Total expenditures under the CBCAP program (including the 20 percent match) are to be reported by the lead agency, using the Financial Status Report (SF 425).
-Each financial report must cover an entire 12-month period.
-The annual financial status reports (i.e., interim reports) are due no later than 90 days after September 30th of each year.
-Final Financial Status Reports (cumulative, covering the entire 3-year project period) are due 90 days after the end of the FY grant period (i.e., December 30th of each year). - Liquidation Deadline (12/29/2022).
+• Funding (Project) Period/Obligation Deadline (10/01/2020-09/30/2023).
+In accordance with Section 203(c)(1), this program has a 3-year project/obligation period starting the first day of the Federal Fiscal Year, October 1, for which funds were awarded and ending the last day of the second succeeding Federal Fiscal Year, September 30.
+Any Federal funds not obligated by the end of the respective obligation period will be recouped by this Department.

+- Liquidation Deadline (12/29/2023).
 All obligated Federal funds awarded under this grant must be liquidated no later than 90 days after the end of the funding/obligation period (i.e., December 30th following the end of Federal Fiscal Year 3).
 Any Federal funds from this award not liquidated by this date will be recouped by this Department. - Federal Financial Reporting System.
 Form SF-425, "Federal Financial Report."
-SF-425 reports will be due annually as is required in the award terms and conditions.
-Each annual report must be submitted no later than 90 days following the end of each Federal Fiscal year.
-Reports are to be submitted through the HHS Payment Management System.
+The expenditure reporting form used is the SF-425 Federal Financial Report.
+This report is submitted annually and must be submitted no later than December 30-90 days following the end of each Federal Fiscal year.
+SF-425 reports must be submitted each grant year funds are available: two interim reports covering year one thru two of the project period and a final report (cumulative) covering the entire project period.

+These annual reports must be submitted electronically through the HHS Payment Management System (PMS).
 Every grantee should already have a PMS account to allow access to complete Form SF-425.
-If your office needs additional user access, please contact your PMS Liaison Accountant or the PMS helpdesk at PMSSupport@PSC.gov Questions related to fiscal reporting and other administrative requirements should be directed to the assigned Grants Management Specialist identified in your Notice of Award.
+If your office needs additional user access, please contact your PMS Liaison Accountant or the PMS helpdesk at PMSSupport@PSC.gov.
+Questions related to fiscal reporting and other administrative requirements should be directed to the assigned Grants Management Specialist identified in your Notice of Award.

-2. Annual Program Reports: Please refer to Part III, Section H for the required elements to include in the report.
+2. Annual Program Reports: Please refer to Part II, Section H for the required elements to include in the report.

-Ε. INTERGOVERNMENTAL REVIEW OF FEDERAL PROGRAMS (EXECUTIVE ORDER 12372)
+E. INTERGOVERNMENTAL REVIEW OF FEDERAL PROGRAMS (EXECUTIVE ORDER 12372)